broadinstitute/gatk-sv/website/docs/advanced/docker/images.md

 sidebar_position: 1
 ---

-import useBaseUrl from '@docusaurus/useBaseUrl';
+import Tabs from '@theme/Tabs';
-import ThemedImage from '@theme/ThemedImage';
+import TabItem from '@theme/TabItem';

 :::info
 This page provides a detailed explanation of Docker